WABA Signature Rides- Ride Guide

 Venue/ Getting There

-Each ride route starts and finishes at Franklin Park:
+Each ride route starts and finishes at metrobar:

-It is also accessible by Metro at the McPherson Square Metro stop on the orange line, Metro Center on the red line, or Mt Vernon Square on the green line.
+It is also accessible by Metro at the Rhode Island Avenue Metro stop on the red line.
 Keep in mind that Metro opens at 7am on Saturdays.

-If you plan to drive, there is street parking nearby.
+If you plan to drive, there is a paid parking lot at the site of the venue for which you must pay online (no cash).
+Alternatively, there is free parking on the weekend at the Rhode Island Avenue Metro Station parking garage and there is street parking nearby.
 You should be able to park fairly close, and can plan to ride your bike a short distance to the venue.
 Consider doing some advance scouting or planning.

 Check In